-On large console desks it is fundamental to understand the difference between metering and monitoring. Â On most modern inline consoles a single, mono channel input/output module (Channel Strip) carries two distinct and separate signal paths – a channel path and a monitor path.
+On large console desks it is helpful to understand the difference between metering and monitoring. Â On most modern inline consoles a single, mono channel input/output module (Channel Strip) carries two distinct and separate signal paths – a channel path and a monitor path.

-For the following explanation we have an imaginary mixing console/desk with exactly one channel and an extremelyÂ basic signal flow – to keep things simple.
+To keep things simple, the following explanation uses an imaginary mixing console/desk with exactly one channel and an extremelyÂ basic signal flow.

-At the beginning of a session, sound signals from the studio booth are generally metered before they are heard.
-Metering is using your eyes to check that the signal is reaching the desk on a chosen channel and that the input levels are healthy.
+At the beginning of a session, sound signals from the studio live room can be metered before they are heard.
+Meters are used to check that the signal is reaching the desk on a chosen channel and that the input levels are healthy.

 On larger consoles there are also a number of states that a desk can be in for different purposes, mix mode, recording mode, broadcast mode, etc., so metering also includes understanding, at a glance, what mode a desk is in, and how that mode affects signal flow and various inputs and outputs.